Schools in Orlando, FL, with Digital Media Degrees

 This AS program offers four concentration areas.
 In the live event video production specialization, students can learn to integrate audio and video technologies for various media formats.
 Classes include audiovisual production, audiovisual technology and stage lighting.
 Students who choose the mobile journalism track study multimedia news production.
 In addition to taking courses in journalism basics, such as news reporting, students study electronic journalism, digital storytelling and audiovisual technology.

-In the video and motion graphics track, students learn to create appealing motion graphics.
+In the motion graphics track, students learn to create appealing motion graphics.
 They take classes in typography, drawing and Adobe Illustrator.
 They also complete a digital media project.
 Individuals looking to obtain positions in Web development can choose the Web development track, where they have the opportunity to learn about computer programming and scripting.
 Classes include basic and advanced Web essentials, client- and server-side programming and project management.
 A digital media project, portfolio review and internship are required for this track.

 Seminole State College of Florida